nitishkmr005/neuroTalk/README.md

 WebRTC is recommended: browser-native echo cancellation, noise suppression, and auto-gain control are applied before encoding.
 The data channel carries the same JSON protocol as the WebSocket path, so the frontend message handler is shared between both modes.

+The frontend exposes a transport toggle, and the WebRTC path keeps a long-lived peer connection open so follow-up turns reuse the same session instead of reconnecting every request.

 ## Environment Variables

 Copy `backend/.env.example` → `backend/.env` and adjust as needed.